dstreev/hdp-data-gen/README.md

         }
 </pre></code>

+### Start.Stop
+Produces a start and stop date field that are consistent with each other and vary by a range determined in by the "spread" configuration.

+The order, when supplied, is an array containing the precedence in the output.
+If it isn't supplied the fields will be added (start then stop) to the record based on the order in the configuration file.

+<pre><code>
+        {
+            "start.stop": {
+                "order": [1,2],
+                "format": "yyyy-MM-dd HH:mm:ss",
+                "range": {
+                    "min": "2010-01-01 00:00:00",
+                    "max": "2013-04-01 23:59:59"
+                },
+                "spread": {
+                    "min": 100,
+                    "max": 100000
+                }
+            }
+        }
+</pre></code>

 ### IPAddressField
 Produces a random Ip address between the values defined in "minIp" and "maxIp".
 Pooling is also supported and follows the same pattern used for "pool" in the StringField.